darktohka/knock-rs/README.md

 The `-h` option is used to specify the host to knock on.
 If this option is specified, it will take precedence over the default host in the rule config.

+The `-q` option can be used to suppress all output to the console.

+The `-s` option can be used in tandem with the `-h` host to knock a host without requiring a conifg file.
+If these two options are specified, the knock will be sent to the specified host (`-h`) using the specified sequence (`-s`).

 ## Run Server as docker container

 ```bash